nirav-tukadiya/Biometric-Auth-Sample/README.md

     // ON_BIOMETRIC_AUTH_PERMISSION_NOT_GRANTED - USE_FINGERPRINT permission is not granted
     fun onPreConditionsFailed(error: BiometricError)

-    fun onBiometricAuthenticationInternalError(error: String?)
+    // when title, subtitle, description or the negative button text is empty fun onBiometricAuthenticationInternalError(error: String?)

-    fun onAuthenticationFailed()
+    //Called when a biometric is valid but not recognized. fun onAuthenticationFailed()

+    //when user cancels authentication
     fun onAuthenticationCancelled()

+    //Called when a biometric is recognized.
     fun onAuthenticationSuccessful()

-    fun onAuthenticationHelp(helpCode: Int, helpString: CharSequence?)
+    //when a recoverable error has been encountered during authentication. fun onAuthenticationHelp(helpCode: Int, helpString: CharSequence?)

-    fun onAuthenticationError(errorCode: Int, errString: CharSequence?)
+    //Called when an unrecoverable error has been encountered and the operation is complete fun onAuthenticationError(errorCode: Int, errString: CharSequence?)
 ```